Dhritish-Mukherjee/Quizzor/src/Backend/docs/adminRouteDetails.md

       "explanation": "Part III of the Indian Constitution (Articles 12-35) deals with Fundamental Rights."
     },
     {
-      "questionNumber": 2,
       "questionText": "Who is known as the 'Father of the Indian Constitution'?", "options": ["Mahatma Gandhi", "Jawaharlal Nehru", "B.R.
 Ambedkar", "Sardar Vallabhbhai Patel"], "correctAnswer": 2,
       "points": 1,
       "explanation": "Dr. B.R.
 Ambedkar was the Chairman of the Drafting Committee and is widely regarded as the Father of the Indian Constitution."
-    },
-    {
-      "questionNumber": 3,
-      "questionText": "How many Fundamental Rights are guaranteed by the Indian Constitution?", "options": ["5", "6", "7", "8"],
-      "correctAnswer": 1,
-      "points": 1,
-      "explanation": "There are 6 Fundamental Rights after the Right to Property was removed from the list of Fundamental Rights by the 44th Amendment in 1978."
     }
   ]
 }